Gender Roles, Feminism, Lisa Haydon… Code RED!

 Speaking about bold decisions, Lisa Haydon gave an audacious interview yesterday and it certainly didn’t go well with the infamous feminists of Twitter.
 In response to the query asking if feminism is often misconstructed, Lisa opened the hornet’s nest by claiming, “I don’t like the word feminist.
 I don’t think women trying to be men is feminism.”

 “Women have been given these bodies to produce children, and the spirit and tenderness to take care of people around us.
-I don’t want to be a man,” Lisa clearly refers to biological role rather than social by embracing motherhood with pride.
+I don’t want to be a man,” Lisa clearly refers to biological role than social ones by embracing motherhood with pride.
 Lisa Haydon goes on to add, “One day I look forward to making dinner for my husband and children.
 I don’t want to be a career feminist.”
-Lisa was accused of advocating gender roles here but seriously… it’s her personal choice if she is looking forward to making dinner for her family and prioritizes family over career.
+Lisa was accused of advocating gender roles here but seriously… it’s her personal choice if she is looking forward to making dinner for her family and priorities family over career.
 It’s not the duty of a random feminist hiding behind a computer screen to moral police and make choices for Lisa Haydon.

 Be bold like red.
 Be neutral like grey.
 Be open to change like fashion trends.
 The trendy red and grey separates, designed & constructed by myself aims to look beyond gender constructs of masculinity and femininity.
 The look rejects what’s perceived as masculine or feminine.
 It shuns & dismantles the ideas that tag a certain appearance or behaviour as masculine or feminine.
 Gender expressions are actually the result of constant negotiations between an individual’s sense of self and the feedback acquired through social interactions that are constantly subject to change.